myriadrf/LimeSDR-XTRX_doc/index.rst

 Introduction
 ========================

 LimeSDR XTRX is high-performance software-defined radio (SDR) board in a compact Mini PCIe form factor.
 With an AMD Artix™ 7 XC7A50T-2CPG236I FPGA and a Lime Microsystems LMS7002M RF transceiver at its core, LimeSDR XTRX is a perfect platform for developing logic-intensive digital and RF designs.
-Visit `Crowd Supply <https://www.crowdsupply.com/lime-micro/limesdr-xtrx>`__ for board purchasing options.
+Visit `Lime Microsystems <https://limemicro.com/sdr/limesdr-xtrx/>`__ or `Crowd Supply <https://www.crowdsupply.com/lime-micro/limesdr-xtrx>`__ for board purchasing options.

 This guide provides comprehensive information on setting up, configuring, and using your LimeSDR XTRX.
 It’s structured to cover the key aspects of getting your board up and running effectively, and to support both beginners and advanced users in working with the hardware, software, and gateware components.